Sporadic Cubic Torsion: Introduction

 \subsection{Statement of main results}

 In this paper, we shall be concerned with the case of $d= 3$.
-Jeon, Kim, and Schweizer \cite{Jeon2004Cubic} determined the torsion structures that appear infinitely often as one varies over all elliptic curves over all cubic number fields (i.e., they classified $N$ for which $X_1(N)$ is trigonal, and show there are no $X_1(N)$ which admit a degree 3 map to a positive rank elliptic curve over $\mQ$).
+Jeon, Kim, and Schweizer \cite{Jeon2004Cubic} determined the torsion structures that appear infinitely often as one varies over all elliptic curves over all cubic number fields (i.e., they classified the pairs $(M,MN)$ for which $X_1(M,MN)$ is trigonal, and show there are no $X_1(M,MN)$ which admit a degree 3 map to a positive rank elliptic curve over $\mQ$).
 In \cite{jeon2011familiescubic}, Jeon, Kim, and Lee constructed infinite families of elliptic curves realizing each of these torsion structures by finding models of the relevant trigonal modular curves.
 The first author and Najman \cite{derickxNajman:TorsionCyclicCubic} classified the torsion groups of elliptic curves over cubic fields with Galois group $\mZ/3\mZ$, complex cubic fields, and totally real cubic fields with Galois group $S_3$.

 In 2010, Najman \cite{najman2012torsion} discovered the first example of \emph{sporadic} torsion: the elliptic curve $E/\Q$ with Cremona label \href{http://www.lmfdb.org/EllipticCurve/Q/162b1}{\texttt{162b1}} satisfies $E(\mQ(\zeta_9)^+)_{\tors} \cong \zZ{21}$, and is the only elliptic curve defined over $\Q$ which admits a $K$-rational 21-torsion point.
 He then classified the possible torsion subgroups of elliptic curves defined over $\mQ$ when considered over some cubic number field $K$.
-This variant leads to sharper results concerning the largest prime-power order that appears in a torsion subgroup (see \cite{alvaro2013fieldofdefn}) and the torsion subgroups which appear over number fields $K$.
-The third author \cite[Section 1]{vanHoeij:LowDegreePlaces} has found numerous other examples of sporadic torsion over number fields.
+The consideration of the base change of elliptic curves defined over $\mQ$ to other number fields leads to sharper results concerning the torsion subgroups which appear over number fields $K$ (see \cite{alvaro2013fieldofdefn}).
+A computer generated table of sporadic points is given in \cite{vanHoeij:LowDegreePlaces}.

 Parent \cite{Parent:cubic-torsion-french, Parent:no-17-torsion} proved that cubic torsion points of prime order $p$ do not exist for $p >13$ (reliant on Kato's \cite{Kato:p-adic-hodge-zeta} subsequent generalization of Kolyvagyn's theorem to quotients of $J_1(N)$).
 Momose \cite[Theorem B]{Momose:quadratic-torsion} ruled out the cyclic torsion for the cases $N_1 = 27, 64$.
 It was formally conjectured in \cite[Conjecture~1.1.2]{wang2015thesis} that the only possible torsion structures for elliptic curves over $K$ are the ones identified by Jeon--Kim--Schweizer and Najman \cite{Jeon2004Cubic, najman2012torsion}.
 Wang made progress on this conjecture in his thesis (see \cite{wang:cyclictorsion, wang:cyclictorsion2, wang:cyclictorsion3} for updated versions), and ruled out the existence of cyclic torsion for $ N_1 = 77, 91, 143, 169.$ Bruin and Najman \cite[Theorem 7]{bruinN:criterion-to-rule-out-torsion} ruled out the cyclic cases $N_1 = 40, 49, 55$ and the non-cyclic case $N_2 = 10$.